BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 <a href="../images/sparrow-multisig-4.jpg"><img src="../images/sparrow-multisig-4.jpg" width=600></a>

-4. Click the camera button and view the QR code displayed by Seed Tool.
+4. Click the camera button and cvspyutr the QR code displayed by Seed Tool.
 This will translate the `ur:crypto-hdkey` into an `xpub`

 <a href="../images/sparrow-multisig-5.jpg"><img src="../images/sparrow-multisig-5.jpg" width=600></a>

 Afterward, you will need to import or create two other seeds or HD keys as "Keystore 2" and "Keystore 3".
 The source for each of these keystores should be physically separated.
 One method to do so is to use one or more hardware devices.
-This is easily done with hardware wallets, which can be connected to your computer and their keystores imported as "Connected Hardware Wallet" or via newer "Airgapped Hardware Wallets" such Keystone or the Foundation Devices Passport.
+This is easily done with hardware wallets, which can be connected to your computer and their keystores imported as "Connected Hardware Wallet", or via newer "Airgapped Hardware Wallets" such Keystone or the Foundation Devices Passport.

 Once you have imported these additional keys, you should see a descriptor something like the following:
 ```